junxit/us-congress-bills-111/metadata.md

 - 2009-01-21 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 384.
 - 2009-01-21 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H417)
 - 2009-01-21 — The previous question was ordered pursuant to the rule. (consideration: CR H413)
+- 2009-01-22 — Received in the Senate and Read twice and referred to the Committee on Finance.